jeffpar/pcjs.v1/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/README.md

 A [1986 COMPAQ Maintenance and Service Guide](http://www.minuszerodegrees.net/manuals/Compaq%20Portable_Plus_286%20-%20Maintenance%20and%20Service%20Guide.pdf) indicated that error 501 was a "Display Controller Failure (Video Display or Video Controller Board)".
 And the [1982 COMPAQ Operations Guide](/pubs/pc/software/dos/compaq/1.10) contained some information on switch settings on p.
 18 of the "320-KBYTE DISK DRIVE" manual (p.
-259 of the entire PDF).

-COMPAQ documented only two values for the SW1 monitor switches:
+259 of the entire PDF), where it documents only two values for the SW1 monitor switches:

 - `10`: COMPAQ VIDEO BOARD (DEFAULT)
 - `00`: COMPAQ VIDEO & IBM MONOCHROME BOARDS